Enerquip’s Cannabis Processing & Oil Extraction Equipment

-Although the surge in demand for heat exchangers to support the hemp and cannabis oil processing market is rather recent, Enerquip has been designing and building shell and tube exchangers for extraction, condensing, cooling and superheating for many years.
+Although the surge in demand for heat exchangers to support the hemp, cannabis, and essential oil processing market is rather recent, Enerquip has been designing and building shell and tube exchangers for extraction, condensing, cooling and superheating for many years.
 Enerquip has assisted several extraction system OEM’s in designing condensers, coolers, and reboilers for pilot scale test systems as well as larger commercial scale systems.

 Sanitary and Safety Standards